 Boxing is one of the ultimate tests of fitness.
-Boxers are agile, strong and fast on their feet.
+Boxers are agile, strong, and fast on their feet.
 It takes more than practicing punches and footwork to become good at this sport though.
 There are many other exercises that should be a part of your regular routine if you want to be the best.

 Because boxing requires quick movements at a fast pace, cardio should be an important part of your fitness routine.
 When in the ring, you’ll need to feel comfortable competing with an elevated heart rate.
 Regularly doing cardio can help you feel comfortable in higher heart rate zones.
 Moreover, a boxing workout would also help you to get lean and fit.

 Running and biking are great options.
 Though it can be tough on your joints, there aren’t many exercises that will get your heart rate up as high as running.
 If you’re looking for something with less impact, an airdyne bike may be your answer.
 Intervals on a bike can give you the high intensity you need without fatiguing muscles to the same extent as running.

-For something completely different that will still get your heart rate elevated, try burpees, jumping rope or even box jumps.
+For something completely different that will still get your heart rate elevated, try burpees, jumping rope, or even box jumps.
 Metabolic conditioning workouts often incorporate these movements.
 Plus exercises like burpees and box jumps also work the core and build agility, which will benefit you when fighting.

 Don’t Overlook Active Recovery